 Term insurance in the 30s:

 As you step into your 30s, responsibilities start to grow—marriage, kids, home loans, and future planning.
 The term policy age limit typically accommodates new policyholders well into their 30s, allowing you to buy a plan that covers these obligations.
-While premiums might be a bit higher than in your 20s, they’re still manageable, and the protection you get for your loved ones is invaluable.
+While premiums for term insurance in 30s might be a bit higher than in your 20s, they’re still manageable, and the protection you get for your loved ones is invaluable.
 Consider choosing a plan with riders like critical illness or accidental death for enhanced protection.

 Term insurance in the 40s:

 Your 40s are a time to solidify your family’s financial security and understanding the term insurance age limit is vital.
-Premiums are higher than in your 20s or 30s, but it’s still a practical move to protect your family from unforeseen events.
+Premiums for term insurance in 40s may come higher than in your 20s or 30s, but it’s still a practical move to protect your family from unforeseen events.
 Choose a sum assured that matches your outstanding loans, education goals, and retirement plans.
 Riders like waiver of premium and critical illness become even more valuable now, as health risks may begin to rise.

 Term insurance in the 50s: